zenovak/zenovak.github.io/_posts/2024-01-03-nginx1-quickandeasy.md

 ---
-title: Nginx - 1 Quick and easy setup for webhosting on VPS
+title: NGINX - 1 Quick and easy setup for webhosting on VPS
 date: 2024-01-03
 categories: [Web, Nginx]
 tags: [web, nginx]     # TAG names should always be lowercase